miekg/godoc2md/README.md

 `-replace` removes the "/tmp/dns" prefix from the files in /tmp/dns and allows for the creation of the correct link to the code using the `-import` path.
-Optionally the git reference can be given as well, currently this default to "master".
+Optionally the git reference can be given as well, currently this defaults to "master".

 Note: `godoc2md` is a small cmd line that wrap this library.
+Library usage can be pulled from it.

 ## Bugs